-Mfangano Island Camp is part of the prestigious Governors’ Camp Collection of properties and is the ultimate island hideaway lodge where you can relax and enjoy the views and activities of Lake Victoria.
+Mfangano Island Camp (previously managed by the prestigious Governors’ Camp Collection of properties) – is the ultimate island hideaway lodge where you can relax and enjoy the views and activities of Lake Victoria.
 The camp is perfect to include after an exhilarating safari in the Masai Mara.

 Lapped by the waters of Lake Victoria, shaded by giant fig trees and lost to the world, Mfangano Island Camp is an oasis of tranquility, an ideal retreat from the hustle and bustle of modern life.

 Your first view is of beautiful tropical gardens set on a secluded bay.
 Lawns hug the waterline, flowerbeds and rock gardens surround the camp.
 Enormous boulders sit at the water’s edge, a perch for cormorants or giant monitor lizards to sun themselves.
 If all you desire is to laze in the sunshine, each room has its own private veranda with sun beds.
 Or there are plenty of activities to keep you occupied.
 The food is as fresh as can be, including fish from the lake or produce from the island’s vegetable gardens and orchards.

 Mfangano Island Camp has six double-bedded cottages situated right on the lakeshore.
 Each room has been built in the Luo tribal style, with banana thatch and natural clay.
 All offer spectacular vistas across the lake with picturesque dhows sailing by.
 The rooms are light and airy with four-poster beds.
 Mfangano Island Camp has a stunning honeymoon suite if you are looking for something very special.
 From your bed you have almost a 360 degree view of Lake Victoria.

 From the dining and lounge area, sit and enjoy the life of the lake as it goes by.
 There is also a “horizon” swimming pool located right on the lakeshore.